Things To Do in Coeur d’Alene During The Summer (5 Ideas!)

 Our beloved farmer’s market is run and cared for by The Kootenai County Farmers’ Market Association – a non-profit formed with purpose.

-Back in 1986, the Kootenai County Farmers' Market began providing fresh produce and an evolving array of locally sourced products.
-They've grown from a small group of enthusiasts to a vast 100 hundred vendors scattered across their two prime locations.
+In 1986, the Kootenai County Farmers’ Market began providing fresh produce and an evolving array of locally sourced products.
+They’ve grown from a small group of enthusiasts to 100 hundred vendors scattered across their prime locations.

-Downtown in Coeur d'Alene, the location keeping the community coming back for more takes up a whole stretch of 5th St. from Front St. across Sherman Ave. all the way to Lakeside Ave. every Wednesday from May through September.
+Downtown in Coeur d’Alene, the location keeping the community coming back for more, takes up a whole stretch of 5th St. from Front St. across Sherman Ave. to Lakeside Ave. every Wednesday from May through September.

 2. Tubbs Hill Hiking Trails